 Table of Contents

 An appendicular mass may be defined as a grouping of inflamed tissue in the right lower quadrant.
-This mass is one of the complications of untreated or undiagnosed appendicitis.
-It usually surrounds an intensely inflamed and/or ruptured appendix.
+This mass, which affects the inflamed appendix as well as the tissues around it, is one of the possible complications of untreated or undiagnosed appendicitis.
+It usually surrounds an intensely inflamed or ruptured appendix.

 What is the Appendix?